vikakleyko/simple-counter/README.md

+## Description

+A simple counter where user can increment or decrement current number on entered value.
+Application created using react redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install react-redux`

+Runs to install react redux

 ### `npm start`